-The deluxe 8” one hand brass dividers are as beautiful as they are functional with the divider handle made of brass and tapered sides finished in a bright marine alloy.
+The deluxe 8” Straight Brass Dividers are as beautiful as they are functional with the divider handle made of brass and tapered sides finished in a bright marine alloy.

 Both dividers can be opened and closed with one hand while completing your chart work.

 A technical drawing instrument used for inscribing circles and arcs and to measure distances.

 The Chart & Map Shop stocks a quality metal compass with adjustable knees to allow for precise, small diameter circles.
 It has a maximum drawing circle of 230mm.
 The compass comes complete with 2mm replacement leads and additional screws and nuts.

 Plot direction on your nautical chart with a parallel ruler.
 With two straight edged hinges, a parallel ruler allows you to maintain the same angle along the chart by alternating the moving edge and holding down the non-moving edge.

 To work out the direction between two points on your chart, line up the rulers with the two points then step the ruler to the nearest compass rose.